Kim Hee-ae: 2010–2012: Hiatus and focus on commercials and magazines

-2013–present: Return to the big screen and continued success
+2013–2019: Return to the big screen and continued success

 2013 marked Kim's first regular appearance in a reality show with Sisters Over Flowers, in which she, Youn Yuh-jung, Kim Ja-ok, Lee Mi-yeon and Lee Seung-gi go on a backpacker tourism trip around Croatia and Turkey.

 In 2014, Kim returned to the big screen after a 21-year absence in Thread of Lies, a film adaptation of Kim Ryeo-ryeong's novel Elegant Lies about teen bullying which leads to a young girl's suicide.
 Kim said she accepted the project because the script was "faultless" and she felt empathy for the characters, and one review described her performance as "excellent as the grieving mother [...] understated but somehow believable, touching and honest."

 Shortly after, Kim reunited with the writer and director of How Long I've Kissed in Secret Affair, about an art foundation director who embarks on a passionate affair with a poor but talented pianist 20 years her junior.

 She next played the muse of real-life folk music group Twin Folio in the 2015 film C'est Si Bon, named after a music lounge located in Myeong-dong which was famous in the 1970s and 1980s for its live performances.
 She returned to the small screen with the police procedural drama Mrs. Cop, playing a violent crime detective who struggles to become a good mother.

 In 2016, Kim signed with YG Entertainment.
 The same year, she starred in the family melodrama Second to Last Love.

-Kim then returned to the big screen, starring in the psychological thriller The Vanished and drama film Herstory, based on the real story of comfort women.
-In 2019 she starred in Lim Dae-hyung's film Moonlit Winter.
+Kim then returned to the big screen, starring in the psychological thriller The Vanished.

-In 2020, Kim made a comeback in television after four years in smash-hit drama The World of the Married, a remake of the British television series Doctor Foster.
-The drama series is the highest-rated Korean drama in cable television history.
-Kim received critical appreciation for her acting performance as Ji Sun-woo in the series.
+Kim starred as Moon Jung-sook in the 2018 drama film Herstory, based on the real story of comfort women.
+It also featured Kim Hae-sook, Ye Soo-jung, Moon Sook, and Lee Yong-nyeo as her costars.
+For her powerful performance in Herstory, Kim Hee-ae received several accolades, including the Best Actress award at the 27th Buil Film Awards, the Actress of the Year at the 6th Marie Claire Asia Star Awards, and Best Actress at the 2nd Korea China International Film Festival.

+In 2019 Kim starred in Lim Dae-hyung's film Moonlit Winter.
+She played Yoon-hee, a divorced mother whose hidden past resurfaces when her daughter, Sae-bom, finds an old love letter from Jun, a friend from her high school days in Japan.
+Sae-bom, secretly arranged a trip to Otaru, hoping she'd reconnect with Jun.
+The film won Best Director and Best Screenplay for Lim Dae-hyung at the 41st Blue Dragon Film Awards, and Kim was honored with Best Actress at the 7th Korean Film Producers Association Awards.